Meet Our Clients

 Is Google Location History too much an invasion on your privacy?
 That is for you to decide but at least now you’re aware you are under the microscope.

 The post Holy Big Brother!
-Google Location History: An All Knowing Function You Probably Didn’t Know You’ve Enabled appeared first on Andromeda Technology Solutions.Some Smartwatches May Be Able To Diagnose Diabetes Feb 20, 2018
+Google Location History: An All Knowing Function You Probably Didn’t Know You’ve Enabled appeared first on Andromeda Technology Solutions.Embedded Sound Waves Could Damage Your Computer Jun 13, 2018